robert/robert.github.com/_posts/2014-01-13-mathematicians-and-civil-liberties-100-prisoners-100-boxes.md

 <img src="/images/loop.png" />
 </p>

 In fact, if a prisoner follows this strategy then the only way he can fail to find his own name is if the box it is in turns out to be part of a loop >=51 boxes in length.
 Suppose a prisoner's name is in a box that is part of a loop of length 68.
 By the algorithm, the first box the prisoner opens is the one that maps to his own name.
 So the box that actually contains his name must be one step back in the loop, which will be the 68th box that he will try opening.
 Unfortunately he will of course be thrown to the sharks after his first 50 attempts, so in this case the prisoners are in trouble.
-Nonetheless, if all loops have length 50 or less (say 3 loops that are 48, 39 and 13 boxes long), then all the prisoners will definitely find their own names and they will all be released.
+Nonetheless, if all loops have length 50 or less (say there are 3 loops that are 48, 39 and 13 boxes long), then all the prisoners will definitely find their own names and they will all be released.

 So the question "what is the prisoners' probability of survival?" becomes "what is the probability that there are no loops longer than 50 boxes?"